konstantinfarrell/konstantinfarrell.github.io/about.md

 ## My name is Konstantin.
 I make things go.

-I'm a Python programmer, web developer, and a student at Portland State University, majoring in Computer Science with a minor in Mathematics.
-I've done work in a variety of languages, including:

-- Python
-- C/C++
-- JavaScript
-- PHP
-- C#/.NET
-- Java
-- Bash
-- HTML/CSS/SASS
-- SQL/MySQL/PostgreSQL
+I'm a Python programmer with a lot of web experience.
+I've done front end work in javascript and html/css as well as back end work using frameworks like Django, Flask and Tornado as well as good ol' php and mysql.

-I currently work at an awesome cybersecurity company, where I make good code and lame jokes.
+Currently I work with an amazing team at [Cylance](https://www.cylcance.com) writing some sweet code while making lame jokes.

-My hobbies include writing code, creating music or art, tinkering with electronics and building and inventing.
+My hobbies include writing code, creating music or art, tinkering with electronics, building and inventing.

 <img id="logo" class="center-horizontal" src="{{ site.url }}/static/img/logo.png" alt="KF Logo" width="300" height="300" />